nick8325/remarkable-fs/README.rst

 you chose.
 You can copy PDF or EPUB files there, and they will appear on the reMarkable; you can also move files around.
 Go wild!

-(On macOS, the directory will appear in the Finder under the name "OSXFUSE Volume 0 (Python)".)

 When you are finished, you can stop ``remarkable-fs`` by pressing ctrl-C.

 Note that your reMarkable will be unresponsive for the time you have